Skip to main content

 SPOQ (Specialist Orchestrated Queuing) is an open-source methodology for coordinating parallel AI coding agents with deterministic quality validation.
 It transforms a high-level goal into a structured plan of atomic tasks, computes parallel execution waves from the dependency graph, dispatches AI agents across those waves, and validates every deliverable against explicit quality metrics.

-In experimental validation across three case studies, SPOQ achieved speedups ranging from 1.3x to 5.3x compared to sequential single-agent execution, while maintaining consistent code quality through its dual validation gates.
+In experimental validation across six case studies, SPOQ achieved speedups ranging from 1.3x to 5.3x compared to sequential single-agent execution, while maintaining consistent code quality through its dual validation gates.

 Three Core Innovations